The best beginner drones 2024: Begin your drone journey with the best drone for you

 Buying advice

 Many drones aimed at beginners are basic models in terms of camera functionality and overall features.
-But what they do have to offer is the same basic controls as larger and more expensive models, so you can get a feel for how they work without the fear of losing a small fortune if you’re unlucky enough to crash.
+But they offer the same basic controls as larger and more expensive models, so you can get a feel for how they work without fearing losing a small fortune if you're unlucky enough to crash.

 How we tested

-Beginner drones are typically tested over several days in different locations, environments and weather conditions (excluding rain) to test flight performance, flight features, overall handling and image quality for both photo and video capture.
-All beginner drones offer a variety of features so only those available can be tested, but all features are explored to cover performance and ease of use.
+We typically test entry-level drones in different locations, environments, and weather conditions (apart from rain) to assess flight performance, flight features, overall handling and image quality for both photo and video capture.
+All entry-level drones offer a variety of features so only those available can be tested, but all features are explored to cover performance and ease of use.

 Drones are flown using manual flight patterns to test the connection between the aircraft and the controller, latency between the two, the accuracy of the controls, app connection and reliability and flight in general.
 And if automated flight patterns and collision avoidance are available, these are always tested to asses accuracy.